goodguyry/IndexedJS/README.md

 Default: ``false``

-If you'd like to use an auto-incremented key, rather than assign values yourself.
+To use an auto-incremented key, rather than manually assign values.

 **indexes**